kontent-ai/gatsby-packages/README.md

 <details><summary>Example</summary>

-For instance, you can get the names of all content items of the *Speaking engagement* type (by querying `KontentItemSpeakingEngagement`) in their default language as well as other languages all at once:
+For instance, you can get the names of all content items of the *Speaking engagement* type (by querying `allKontentItemSpeakingEngagement`) in their default language as well as other languages all at once:

 ```gql
 {